FireElementalNE/RetroColorAnalysis/README.md

   -H HTML, --Html HTML  build html file
 ```

-NOTE: While it says the arguments are optional it is required that at least
-one is chosen.

-**NOTE:** Threaded execution and all (-a option) do not currently work
+NOTE: All arguments are marked as optional, however you mush choose either i, o or h.

+**NOTE:** The -t option and the -a option do nothing (works in progress)

-The only external dependency is Python Imaging Library found [Here](http://www.pythonware.com/products/pil/ "PIL").
+The only external dependency is The Python Imaging Library found [Here](http://www.pythonware.com/products/pil/ "PIL").

 This README is under construction (Hold your criticism!)